julianozen/PlaySDK/README.md

 ![Play hero image](playToXcode.jpg)

 ## Play overview
-[Play](https://createwithplay.com/) is a visual platform for quickly designing interactive iOS apps and exporting production-ready Swift code in UIKit or SwiftUI.
-Now you can use Play to build, export, and ship your apps directly to the App Store.
+[Play](https://createwithplay.com/) is a visual platform for designing interactive iOS apps.
+It allows you to use real iOS views to build and prototype your ideas and see them live on your device.

+With Play 3.0, the **PlaySDK** enables developers to export Play designs as production-ready code.
+Play generates highly performant native UIKit or SwiftUI code that integrates seamlessly with Xcode and can be safely shipped to production.
+The PlaySDK makes all of your Play styles, components, and assets accessible inside Xcode and the rest of your app.
+With **Play + PlaySDK**, anyone can design and build apps inside the Play app, export their work, and ship it to the App Store or integrate it into their existing iOS project.

 :house_with_garden: [Homepage](https://createwithplay.com/)

 :blue_book: [Play docs](https://createwithplay.com/docs)

 🛠 [Play Forums](https://createwithplay.com/community/forums/home)

+## Requirements

+- Currently, this SDK supports a minimum iOS version of **17.4+**.
+- The SDK is tested and developed using Xcode **16.2**.
+- The package uses Swift Tools Version **5.8** and does not yet support Swift 6.

 ## Getting started
 The library is distributed through Swift Package Manager